-Subject to certain conditions, the duration of each Award granted under the 1996 Plan will be determined by the Committee, provided that no Award shall be granted after the tenth anniversary of the establishment of the 1996 Plan and no such Award shall be exercisable or vest, as applicable, later than the tenth anniversary of the date the Award was granted.
+Subject to certain conditions, the duration of each Award granted under the 1999 Plan will be determined by the Committee, provided that no Award shall be granted after the tenth anniversary of the establishment of the 1999 Plan and no such Award shall be exercisable or vest, as applicable, later than the tenth anniversary of the date the Award was granted.

-Each stock option granted under the 1996 Plan will have an exercise price of no less than the fair market value at the date of grant which will be determined by averaging the highest and lowest sales prices for the Company Common Stock on The Nasdaq Stock Market on the date of the grant.
-A stock option granted under the 1996 Plan will become exercisable in equal increments of one-third of the shares of Company Common Stock which are covered by the stock option.
-The first third is immediately exercisable on the date of the grant with the remaining two thirds to become on the second and third anniversary dates of the grant.
+Each stock option granted under the 1999 Plan will have an exercise price of no less than the fair market value at the date of grant which will be determined by averaging the highest and lowest sales prices for the Company Common Stock on The Nasdaq Stock Market on the date of the grant.
+A stock option granted under the 1999 Plan will become exercisable in equal increments of one-third of the shares of Company Common Stock which are covered by the stock option on each of the first three anniversary dates of the grant.